US unveils 'milestone' new de facto embassy in Taiwan - Journal du Cameroun

 In March, after Trump approved new rules allowing top US officials to travel to the island, Beijing called on Washington to “correct its mistake”.

-But the US sent an assistant secretary of state for the unveiling, a visit less likely to unnerve China which was concerned that higher-level officials may attend.
+But the US sent an assistant secretary of state for the unveiling.

 The US switched diplomatic recognition to China in 1979 but maintains close economic, political and security ties with Taiwan.
 It manages its relations through the American Institute in Taiwan (AIT).